foliea/grounds-exec-deprecated/docs/IMAGES.md

     #!/bin/sh

-Copy first parameter inside a file runnable by the language compiler/interpreter:
+Echo first parameter from CLI to a file runnable by the language compiler/interpreter:

     echo "$1" > prog.c

+Please don't forget to surround `$1` with quotation marks, to avoid unexpected behaviors.

 Compile and/or run the program: